St Peter-in-the-East: History

 the church of St. Peter Oxenford holds of Robert two hides in Haliwelle...It was worth twenty shillings, now it is worth forty...

 The church is believed to be named after the 5th-century church of S. Pietro in Vincoli, Rome, Italy.
-In the early 12th century, the church was renamed to differentiate it from the Church of St Peter-le-Bailey, which was built close to Oxford Castle.
-It was renamed St-Peter-in-the-East because of its location near the East Gate of the walled city of Oxford.
+In the early 12th century the church was renamed St-Peter-in-the-East, because of its location near the East Gate of the walled city of Oxford, to differentiate it from the Church of St Peter-le-Bailey, which was built close to Oxford Castle.

 The Norman parts of the current church were built around 1140 by Robert D'Oilly, who was then Governor of Oxford.
 The church passed to the Crown from D'Oilly's heirs.
-In 1266, King Henry III gave it to Walter de Merton and as a consequence Merton College held the advowson for the church.
+In 1266, King Henry III gave it to Walter de Merton, and as a consequence Merton College held the advowson for the church.
 The churches at Wolvercote and Holywell were originally chapels of ease of St Peter's.

-In the twentieth century, changes in the demographics of central Oxford, mainly as a result of the First World War, led to a significant decline in the size of the congregation and the church closed in 1965.
+In the twentieth century, changes in the demographics of central Oxford, mainly as a result of the First World War, led to a significant decline in the size of the congregation, and the church closed in 1965.

 The present day

-In the 1970s, St Peter-in-the-East was deconsecrated and renovated for its present use.
-The building now serves as the College library of St Edmund Hall.
+St Peter-in-the-East was deconsecrated in the 1970s and renovated for its present use.
+The building now serves as the college library of St Edmund Hall.